What is it?

 Many of the important chemicals in goldenseal are poorly absorbed when taken by mouth and might not reach the concentrations needed to have significant effects in humans.
 So, it is unknown whether goldenseal has the same benefits as berberine.

-Goldenseal is POSSIBLY SAFE when used as a single dose.
+Goldenseal is POSSIBLY SAFE for most adults when taken by mouth as a single dose.
 There is not enough reliable information to know if goldenseal is safe for long-term use.

 Special precautions & warnings: